 Various supplements and medications may help increase a person’s testosterone levels.
-However, increasing testosterone can come with a raised risk of cardiovascular events, such as heart attack or stroke.
+These can include injections, gels, oral tablets, and more.
+However, increasing testosterone can raise the risk of cardiovascular events, such as heart attack or stroke.

 Usually, a person should only take testosterone supplements if they have a medical condition that causes low testosterone.
-Alternatively, they may choose to do so if they are a transgender person, electing to take supplements as part of their transition process.
+Alternatively, they may choose to do so if they are transgender and opt to take supplements as part of their transition process.

-A person may receive injections of testosterone from their doctor, or the doctor might allow them to inject themselves at home.
+A person may receive testosterone injections from their doctor, or a healthcare professional might allow them to inject themselves at home.

 - possible skin irritation

 - the gel may transfer to another person through skin contact